 Since broadcast baseball has largely gone the way of Sunday doubleheaders, there are few options for watching any game without a subscription of one kind or another.
 The Fox network, however, can still be had for free with a good indoor antenna.
-That will give you access to a bunch of Saturday afternoon games.
+That will give you access to a bunch of nationally broadcast Saturday-afternoon games.

 If you’re purchasing an antenna for the first time, remember to first check to see which stations you can receive in your area and which type of antenna you’ll need to pull in your local Fox affiliate.

 Sling TV offers ESPN, ESPN2, TBS, Fox, and Fox Sports 1, as well as NBC Sports for local-team broadcasts.
 If you want them all in one package, though, you’ll need to step up to the top-tier Sling Orange + Blue option (basically Sling’s two individual packages combined and offered at a discount) for $50 a month.

-If that sounds just too easy, well, there is a caveat: NBC Sports regional content, are available only in select markets.
+If that sounds just too easy, well, there is a caveat: NBC Sports regional content is available only in select markets.
 To see if you can receive it, check here.
 Note, however, that Sling TV removed NBC Regional Sports Networks and the Mid-Atlantic Sports Network (MASN) from its lineup on April 1, 2021 (details here).

 To sweeten the offer, Sling TV typically includes device discounts with prepaid commitments.
 Currently, you can get a free AirTV Mini when you subscribe and prepay two months of Sling TV, or a discounted RCA HDTV Indoor Antenna and AirTV Bundle when you prepay for three months.